-Front seat passenger dies in single-vehicle crash, driver charged with vehicular homicide
+Woman charged in crash that killed passenger in her vehicle

 Latest Weather Blog

-Front seat passenger dies in single-vehicle crash, driver charged with vehicular homicide

-GALLIANO - A woman was arrested Thursday night for a fatal crash that took the life of her front seat passenger.
+GALLIANO - A woman was arrested Thursday night for a crash that killed her front seat passenger.

-Around 11 p.m.
-Troopers responded to a fatal crash on LA 308 near East 109th Street in Lafourche Parish.
+Troopers responded to a crash around 11 p.m. on LA 308 near East 109th Street in Lafourche Parish.
+Eduin Castillo Calderon of Larose died in the crash.

-According to a report, Calderon was the front seat passenger in a 2003 Toyota Highlander traveling southbound on LA 308.
+According to Louisiana State Police, Calderon was the front seat passenger in a 2003 Toyota Highlander traveling southbound on LA 308.
 The car was driven by 27-year-old Beatriz Torres of Larose.

-For reasons unknown Torres ran off of the road to the right then over-corrected to the left which caused her to strike a utility pole.
+For reasons unknown, Torres ran off of the road to the right then over-corrected to the left before striking a utility pole.

-Calderon received serious injuries and was transported to a nearby hospital where he succumbed to his injuries.
+Calderon was seriously hurt and transported to a nearby hospital where he later died.
 Torres suffered only minor injuries and was treated at a hospital.

-Calderon and Torres were properly restrained during the crash.
+Both were wearing seatbelts during the crash.

-Torres submitted a blood sample for tracing of alcohol.
-Officials are waiting for the test results.

-Torres was booked into the Lafourche Parish Detention Center on charges of vehicular homicide, careless operation, and no driver’s license.
+Torres was booked into the Lafourche Parish Detention Center on charges of vehicular homicide, careless operation, and driving without a license.

 More News